 Independent Appeals

-If your child has not met the standard or your child has met the standard but has not been offered a place (because the school is full) you may then appeal against the school’s decision.
-You can do this by completing the Appeal Registration Form .
+If your child has not met the standard for entry to HGS, or your child has met the standard but has not been offered a place (because the school is full), you may appeal against the school’s decision.
+You can make an appeal after Kirklees (or your Local Authority) have offered places on 2 March 2026.

-In 2024, appeals will be heard by an independent panel in the week beginning 10 June 2024 and will be held in Heckmondwike.
-You will be given at least 10 days notice of the date and time.
-The panel will base its decision on the evidence you provide and on what you say at the appeal.
+Appeals will be heard by an independent panel in the week beginning 1 June 2026.
+You will be given at least 10 days notice of the date, time and venue of the hearing.
+The panel will base its decision on the information you provide before and during the hearing.

-The Governing Body’s Admissions Sub-Committee will also review all appeal cases to ensure that the admission procedures have been correctly followed.
-This is an informal process giving the governing body the opportunity to:
+The school’s Governing Body Admissions Sub-Committee will review all appeal cases ahead of the appeal hearing to ensure that the admission procedures have been correctly followed.
+This is an informal process giving the Governing Body the opportunity to:

 The clerk will write to you informing you of the result of this review.

 The independent panel will conduct the process as informally as possible.
-The panel is made up of 3 or more people who are independent (of the school), with at least one from each of two categories:
+The panel will be made up of three people who are independent of the school, with at least one from each of two categories:

 • Lay members – people without personal experience of the management or the provision of education